whichguy/prompts/ideal-sti-tech-investigator-integration.md

         done
     fi

-    if ls $files | grep -q "investigation"; then
+    if ls $files | grep -q "platform-constraints"; then
-        # Validate deep mode output
+        # Validate platform constraints output
-        for required in "constraints" "patterns" "anti_patterns" "boilerplate"; do if ! grep -q "$required" $files; then echo "❌ Missing required section: $required"
+        for required in "execution_model" "discovered_quotas" "production_patterns" "limitations_for_use_cases"; do
+            if ! grep -q "$required" $files; then echo "❌ Missing required section: $required"
                 return 1